Rigid Body Dynamics Library

 This is the documentation of RBDL, the Rigid Body Dynamics Library.
 The library contains highly efficient code for both forward and inverse dynamics for kinematic chains and branched models.
 It includes:

-Furthermore it contains functions for forward and inverse kinematics, computations of Jacobians, contact handling.
+Furthermore it contains code for forward and inverse kinematics, computations of Jacobians, contact handling.
 Models can be loaded from Lua scripts or URDF files.

-The code is written by Martin Felis email@example.com at the research group Optimization in Robotics and Biomechanics (ORB) of the Interdisciplinary Center for Scientific Computing (IWR) at Heidelberg University.
+The code is developed by Martin Felis email@example.com at the research group Optimization in Robotics and Biomechanics (ORB) of the Interdisciplinary Center for Scientific Computing (IWR) at Heidelberg University.
 The code is heavily inspired by the pseudo code of the book "Rigid Body Dynamics Algorithms" of Roy Featherstone.

-The code has no external dependencies but for optimal performance it is advised to use version 3 of the Eigen Eigen math library.
+The code has no external dependencies but for optimal performance it is advised to use version 3 of the Eigen math library.
 More information about it can be found here: http://eigen.tuxfamily.org/.
-The library must be obtained and installed separately.
+The Eigen3 library must be obtained and installed separately.

 You can download the most recent stable version as zip file from here: